rohanpotta-v/mlproject/README.md

 4 - Data Ingestion
 Objective is to read the data from any source and split the data as train and test. this was written in the "src\components\data_ingestion.py" and we read a csv file and split it as train and test split as well.

+5 - Data Transformation
+The objective is to perform data preprocessing and like converting categorical features into numberic and so on